-One God who consists of three separate beings

-who are called "one" because they are one in purpose and character
+One God who consists of three separate beings who are called "one" because they are one in purpose and character

-Tritheism is the idea that the one God of the Bible is not an individual being, but rather a committee of three separate beings who work together in perfect unity, while Modalism, on the other hand, is the idea that the loved the world that He came to earth pretending to be His own Son, and He pretended to die to reveal His great love for us.
-It is no wonder that there is a lack of genuine love for God in this world when the regenerating power of God's love, the heart of the gospel, is removed from God's people.
+Tritheism is the idea that the one God of the Bible is not an individual being, but rather a committee of three separate beings who work together in perfect unity, while Modalism, on the other hand, is the idea that the one God of the Bible is one person who manifests Himself in three different ways.
+The Orthodox Trinity seeks to find a middle road between these two extremes by wonder that there is a lack of genuine love for God in this world when the regenerating power of God's love, the heart of the gospel, is removed from God's people.